-Monstera adansonii, also popularly known as the Five Holes or the Swiss Cheese plant, belongs to the Araceae family.
+Monstera adansonii belongs to the Araceae family, also popularly known as the Five Holes or the Swiss Cheese plant.
 It is commonly found in Central and South America at lower elevations.

-As a houseplant, it can grow up to 6-8 ft (1.8m – 2.4m) tall.
+It can grow up to 6-8 ft (1.8m – 2.4m) tall as a houseplant.
 Many plant lovers have pets and children in their houses, so they are concerned about the toxicity of their favorite Monstera Adansonii.

 Is Monstera adansonii Toxic?

 Monstera adansonii is toxic to small animals such as cats and dogs.
-Most parts of the plant such as the stems, leaves, and roots, contain calcium oxalate crystals.
-Even though it is not fatal, it is important to look out for symptoms so the vet can be contacted in time.
-Common symptoms are excessive drooling, vomiting, difficulty in swallowing, pawing at the mouth, burning sensation, and obvious irritation in the oral cavity.
+Most parts of the plant, such as the stems, leaves, and roots, contain calcium oxalate crystals.
+Even though it is not fatal, it is important to look out for symptoms so the vet can be contacted quickly.
+Common symptoms are excessive drooling, vomiting, difficulty swallowing, pawing at the mouth, burning sensation, and obvious irritation in the oral cavity.

 Symptoms of Poisoning

-If your cat or dog chews the Swiss Cheese plant, the symptoms will start to appear immediately.
-While most of them are not fatal, they can cause serious discomfort.
+The symptoms will appear immediately if your cat or dog chews the Swiss Cheese plant.
+While most of them are not fatal, they can cause severe discomfort.

 Diagnosis of Poisoning